Canada ski holidays vs ski holidays in Europe: which one suits you?

 5. The friendly locals and staff

 Canadians are known for being extremely friendly.
 This isn’t just a stereotype, Canadians have this reputation because there is so much truth to it.
-A holiday can be made so much more thanks to delightful members of staff who are willing to go above and beyond, and thanks to the nature of Canadians, this is something visitors to the country’s ski resorts can look forward to.
+A holiday can be made so much more thanks to delightful members of staff who are willing to go above and beyond, and thanks to the nature of Canadians, this is something visitors to the best ski resorts in Canada can look forward to.

-Annick Marseille from Tremblant spoke to us about why this is such a great component about visiting the country on a ski holiday.
+Annick Marseille from Mont Tremblant spoke to us about why this is such a great component about visiting the country on a ski holiday.

 “Generally speaking, Canadians have a reputation of friendliness and warm welcomes, so you will feel like it’s a home away from home.
 The culture and ‘joie de vivre’ are definitely characteristic.
-Quebec, more specifically, will probably stand out because of the French language and the accent!”
+Quèbec, more specifically, will probably stand out because of the French language and the accent!”

 Sunshine Village’s Kendra Scurfield, adds, “Canadians, are known worldwide for their friendly demeanour and at Banff Sunshine Village, we bring the pleasantries of Canadianism to life.”